 Treatment for sleep disturbances include both medication and non-medication approaches.
 Sleep disturbances can be one of the most difficult aspects of dementia.
 Caregivers must also get enough sleep.
 Try some of the non-medication approaches listed below, or talk to your doctor regarding medication approaches.

 Non-medication approaches include getting regular exercise (but not just before going to bed) and avoiding alcohol, caffeinated drinks, and nicotine.
 Make sure the bedroom is a comfortable temperature, and provide security objects and nightlights if needed.
 (But too much light can make it harder to sleep.)

-If she does wake up at night, encourage her to get out of bed and do something quiet like read or listen to relaxing music.
+If they does wake up at night, encourage her to get out of bed and do something quiet like read or listen to relaxing music.
 Discourage doing anything stimulating such as watching television.
 Try to stay calm and avoid arguing.
 Remember, she is not intentionally staying awake.
 If you can, gently guide her back to bed.

 If non-medication methods don’t work, you may want to ask a doctor about medication for sleep.
 Keep in mind that sleep medication for people with cognitive impairments such as dementia comes with risks, including risk of falls, increased confusion and a decline in independence.
 Try to discontinue sleep medication once a more regular sleep pattern returns.

 Ask your doctor about the types of medications available to help a person living with dementia sleep.
 Depending on the other types of behaviours they have, the doctor may prescribe different types of drugs.

 If the person is prescribed a medication, ask questions to understand what to expect.
 Find out the benefits and risks of the medication, as well as any other options.